🏖 Travel Guide

 Playa Grande — the most dramatic beach on the coast

 A wide, wild, 2km arc of golden sand backed by green cliffs and Atlantic surf.
-Playa Grande is one of the most visually stunning beaches in the entire Dominican Republic — and because it's remote, it's rarely crowded.
+Playa Grande is the most visually dramatic beach on this coast — and because it's remote, it's rarely crowded.
 The waves here are strong, with an Atlantic swell that makes swimming for anyone other than confident swimmers unwise in peak conditions.

 The drama of the setting — cliffs, surf, forested backdrop — is unlike anything else on the north coast.
 There's a small restaurant and some beach vendors, but otherwise it's raw and natural.
 The drive east from Puerto Plata along the coast road is itself worth the trip.
 Go for the scenery even if you don't swim.